lacework/lacework-agent-releases/README.md

 4. Install the agent on Kubernetes by following the instructions in [Deploy on Kubernetes](https://docs.lacework.com/onboarding/deploy-on-kubernetes).
    On the **Releases** page of this site, find the appropriate ```docker pull``` command in the **Lacework Agent Docker Images** section for a specific release.

-## Install Using Docker Swarm Deployment Files
+## Install Linux Agent Using Docker Swarm Deployment Files

 1. Complete the [prerequisites](#installation-prerequisites) steps.
 2. Set the `token` environment variable equal to the agent token you copied from the Lacework Console.